TobiasVanDyk/RaspberryPi-GPIO-Displays/README.md

 <img src="images/RPi3BPK419LCDC-2.jpg" width="200" />
 <br>

 The more robust Raspberry Pi 3B+ was mainly used instead of the Raspberry Pi 4B, because of the latter's fiddly (*adjective: complicated or detailed and awkward to do or use*), micro-hdmi connector - I did not want to break it with frequent change-overs.
-The Raspberry Pi 4B does work with both displays using kernel 4.19.
+The Raspberry Pi 4B does work with both displays using kernel 4.19 and 5.45.

 ### Kernel 5.45